 - A. "529 Plan" means a qualified tuition program within the meaning of Section 529 of the Code. - B. "Academic Year" means the regular nine month, three quarter or two semester period annually occurring between August 1st and July 31st. - C. "Account" means the record that contains the details of payments, fees paid and/or charged, Units purchased, Units distributed, Units refunded and remaining Units in connection with a particular designated Student under an Agreement. - D. "Account Owner" or "Purchaser" means the Individual, Partnership, Corporation, Trust, Estate, Association, Organization, or Government entity who/that establishes an Account and has designated control of the Account. - E. "Account Owner Survivor" or "Purchaser Survivor" means an individual authorized by the Account Owner to take control of an Account upon the death or incapacity of the Account Owner.
 Failure to assign an Account Owner Survivor will result in all rights and obligations automatically transferring to the Student Beneficiary, unless a new GET Account Owner is explicitly identified in estate documents (Account Owner's will).
 If the Student is a minor, a Guardian must be named and the account will become blocked until the Student reaches 18 years of age.
 Proof of guardianship is required. - F. "Actuarial Soundness" means the Program is projected to have the funds needed to pay future obligations as determined by an actuary.
-The actuarial formula incorporates several factors, including estimated future tuition, projected inflation and investment returns, and administrative costs.
-It also includes a reserve to adjust for periods of lower-than-expected returns or higher-than-expected tuition, and amortization of past losses. - G. "Agreement" means the legally binding contract between the State and the Account Owner in favor of the Student Beneficiary resulting from acceptance by the State of the Account Owner's Enrollment form and payment for the purchase of Tuition Units under the Program. - H. "Benefit Use Year" means the year the Student may begin the distribution of Units. - I. "Blocked Account" means an Account that has use restrictions.
+The actuarial formula incorporates several factors, including the current cost of tuition, estimated future tuition, inflation, investment returns and administrative costs, and a reserve to assist in periods of fluctuating returns or higher than average tuition. - G. "Agreement" means the legally binding contract between the State and the Account Owner in favor of the Student Beneficiary resulting from acceptance by the State of the Account Owner's Enrollment form and payment for the purchase of Tuition Units under the Program. - H. "Benefit Use Year" means the year the Student may begin the distribution of Units. - "Blocked Account" means an Account that has use restrictions.
 (Usually, the Account Owner is a minor and the Account is restricted as a result of a court order or the Account Owner dies and has not designated an Account Owner Survivor.)
 In most cases, no funds may be distributed without a court order or until the minor reaches the age of majority (18 years of age in the State of Washington).